-I am a sound recordist / editor / mixer based in the West Midlands.
+A film and tv location sound recordist / mixer based in Shropshire near Birmingham and the West Midlands.
 I trained

 in Film and TV technical operations at Ravensbourne in the early 70's and started in studios when four track analogue was all there was.
 I have worked as a sound engineer in

-broadcast radio for most of my long career working for Radio Luxembourg (London), Beacon Radio and BRMB Radio in the Midlands, and the Capital Radio Group across the UK.
-My roles have varied from installing studios, building and maintaining equipment to producing commercials, recording and editing all
+broadcast radio for most of my long career, working for Radio Luxembourg (London), Beacon Radio in Wolverhampton, BRMB Radio in Birmingham, and the Capital Radio Group.
+My roles included producing commercials, recording and editing all

 genres of music, documentaries, quiz programs and live event broadcasts.